GeorgeDaoud3/SOFE3980U-Lab4/README.md

 10. Add another credential with the Kind **Secret Text**.
 Set the **ID** field to **cluster_zone** and the **Secret** field to the GKE cluster location btained in the previous subsection.

 ### 4. Create Jenkins Job
+1. Read the file /BinaryCalculatorWebapp/Jenkinsfile_v2 and try to understand
+2. Select Dashboard. click New Item.
+Name it BinaryCalculator_cicd.
+Choose the type to be Pipeline.
+3. On the configuration page,
+    1. In the Build Triggers section, check GitHub hook trigger for GITScm polling.
+    2. In the Pipeline section,
+        * Set the Definition to Pipeline script from SCM.
+        * Set the SCM to Git
+        * Set the Repository URL to your GitHub link.
+        * Set the Script Path to /BinaryCalculatorWebapp/Jenkinsfile_v2
+        * Set the branches to build to * / *
+As the webhook is already configured, it should work automatically when after each commit.
+Commit any change to the repository.
+Then, check that the job is been executed and check its report.'

 ## Discussion:
 What do pipeline, node, agent, stage, and steps mean in the context of Jenkins?